May 3, 2022 – Viejas Arena, San Diego, CA, USA

 We lost a brother…four of us boys…and a sister in Texas…we lost him pretty quick, and it fucked us up…but we got through it together.
 Last time we played here, he was working up in the rigging.
 That was the penultimate time I saw him, last time was my 50th.
 There’s a plaque here up in the rafters with his name on it”

-This leads to a rare main set version of Long Road.
+This leads to a rare mid-set version of Long Road.
 Lights up on cell phones in the crowd.
 Ed says near the end “I’ll save you a seat”.
 GTF has the lyric “…came to San Diego, smoked a joint in a tree…,” after which Ed talks about teachers, joking that Stevie Ray Vaughan was Mike’s guitar teacher.
 Ed’s guitar teacher is in attendance, he can’t see him face to face because of COVID protocol, so he guides the spotlight to him.
 He jokes “I’m not gonna talk this much at the other shows…this feels like home so…” The Daughter tag is In My Tree (!), followed by a call and response.
 Ed talks about Jeff and Stone playing together for 39 years, says they should do a podcast together about it, and jokes that they never thought they’d live to 39.
 He tells a story about bullying leading into Jeremy, saying the song was somewhat based on things he witnessed in junior high school in the area.
-Porch closes the set, with Ed reflecting light into the crowd on his guitar pickguard.
+Porch closes the set, with Ed reflecting light into the crowd from his guitar.

 After the break, Ed says he’s sorry he couldn’t visit all the people he knows here, and says Jeff is the smart one because he has a house in San Diego now.
 He mentions some local record stores, and continues, talking about his high school: